It all began with a blind date at Mercy Health – St. Elizabeth Youngstown Hospital.

 The JACBCC delivers the most accurate prevention, early detection, diagnosis and support services available in an environment of compassionate and coordinated breast cancer care.

 “Every woman who is diagnosed is presented to our interdisciplinary team composed of radiologists, medical oncologists, radiation oncologists, pathologists, surgeons and geneticists,” Dr. Abdu explains.
-“The team discusses every single case to evaluate the best treatment for the patient.
-Even during the COVID-19 pandemic, we held the conferences via video chat.
-I understand that these conferences will soon expand via Zoom across our ministry.”
+“The team discusses every single case to evaluate the best treatment for the patient.”

 In addition to the JACBCC, Dr. Abdu created Joanie’s Promise Fund, which ensures all women can receive treatment at the JACBCC by covering the cost of care for those who qualify financially or don’t have insurance.